Skip to main content

 Identify every performance problem, rewrite the query, and specify the indexes needed.

-o3: Correctly identifies the LEFT JOIN + WHERE on a non-null column (which silently converts to INNER JOIN semantics), the missing composite index on (customer_id, created_at, status), and the sort on a computed column without a covering index.
-Rewrite is clean and explained.
+GPT-5.5: Correctly identifies the LEFT JOIN + WHERE on a non-null column (which silently converts to INNER JOIN semantics), the missing composite index on (customer_id, created_at, status), and the sort on a computed column without a covering index — and goes one step further with a partial index on (customer_id, created_at) WHERE status != 'cancelled', a specific, practical optimization that reduces index size.
+The rewrite is clean and the explanation of why the partial index helps is clear without being a lecture.

 Agentic Tool-Use Loops (Prompts 7–9)